breaking up with the ‘french girl’ obsession

-Of all the ingenues pop culture has suggested we aspired to be, the fetishised French Girl seems the most persistent.
+Of all the ingenues pop culture has suggested we aspire to be, the fetishized French Girl seems to be the most persistent.
 If you haven't Googled "French hair" at least once in your life, you are in the minority.
 The idea that the French Girl is the ultimate fashion icon could've started anywhere: Anna Karina's dancing, Brigitte Bardot's beehive, Françoise Hardy's stare or honorary French woman Jane Birkin's sheer dresses and wicker baskets.
 Whoever kicked things off, the allure of the French Girl is undeniable.
 She is, perhaps, the original #styleinspo, predating street style photography and Tumblr by decades.

 The French Girl has moved out of Paris and onto the web, but her core features are immutable.
-Her hair is tousled, her high waisted pant fit perfectly, and-with a cursory look over Vogue's archive of French Girl Style—she's rarely a women of colour.
+Her hair is tousled, her high waisted pants fit perfectly, and with a cursory look over _Vogue'_s archive of French Girl Style — she's rarely a women of color.
 The only POC in their 40-strong list is turn-of-the-century dancer Josephine Baker.
 That constitutes an entire article in itself.

 The obsession with the French Girl is a little darker than the Pinterest boards and YouTube tutorials would attest.